 The direct output of the parser consists of two parts.
 In the first part, the information is presented in terms of constituency grammars, where a greater indent of a line corresponds to a greater depth of each element.
-However, for our purposes, the second part of the output, where the information is presented in terms of dependency grammars, is of more interest; in this participle; when the correct way would be to parse cheering as a noun and wildest as an adjective.
+However, for our purposes, the second part of the output, where the information is presented in terms of dependency grammars, is of more interest; in this part, we can see the pairs of words and syntactic dependencies between them.
+From this second part we can directly build a syntax tree, as shown in Figures 7 and 8.